 They have a long history of creating murals in the Mission district of San Francisco and conduct a mural tour at 130pm on Saturdays and Sundays.
 The front bit of the tour is quite a long slideshow presentation on various murals in SFO’s history.
 While I appreciate getting some of that background, I wish that some of the actual mural explanation happened on the tour itself rather than in a dark room right at the beginning and you barely have any context.
 The second half involves walking around to see the various murals around the area, where you get to see some of these murals in real life, and we even saw artists at work while on the tour.

-This group also comes from a very specific point of view of creating sanctioned murals versus unsanctioned graffiti, and there is a lot of focus on social messages, community building and participation – anytime there was some youth participation my tour guide’s face would light up – which is a bit difference from other street art tours I’ve been on that lean more towards the graffiti/street culture.
+This group also comes from a very specific point of view of creating sanctioned murals versus unsanctioned graffiti, and there is a lot of focus on social messages, community building and participation – anytime there was some youth participation my tour guide’s face would light up – which is a bit different from other street art tours I’ve been on that lean more towards the graffiti/street culture.

 1am graffiti walking tour